cryptosnow/MUNCoin-Masternode.v3/README.md

 Run Putty, enter server IP and connect, clicking “yes” to save the new ssh key.
 Enter username=root and password from the previously saved details.

+[VPS Set Up]

 Vultr already has the popular firewall ufw installed, on other distros or providers you may need to install it.
 Open ports 22 for ssh

 and 12548 for the masternode P2P network (22548 for testnet).

 Then enable the firewall.

 sudo ufw allow 22